 The language of hiring, especially searching for the right talent, has become more difficult over the years.
 Let’s clarify the difference between “Recruitment and Talent Acquisition”.

 There is some key difference in the speed at which recruitment vs talent acquisition happens.
 While recruitment is a prompt exercise, talent takes place over time and is often an ongoing process.
 The type of talent sought, and the employer goals also determine what counts the recruitment vs talent acquisition differ.

 Recruitment need of the hour, the acquisition is ongoing:

 Talent acquisition, on the other hand, is a less hurried process.
-Instead of hiring best candidate coming your way, you may begin the process having a clearer idea about whom to hire for your company and build a relationship.
+Instead of hiring the best candidate coming your way, you may begin the process by having a clearer idea about whom to hire for your company and build a relationship.

-You may also get into this, sans any knowledge of who exactly you’re looking for i.e. simply finding candidates that impress you and reach out to them.
+You may also get into this sans any knowledge of who exactly you’re looking for, i.e. simply finding candidates that impress you and reach out to them.